Sanskrit Fonts

 We have some of the best Unicode Sanskrit font.
 These unicode is idea for typing in both Latin and Sanskrit Scripts.
 The vast majority of computer and Web browsers use unicode mapping, making these fonts ideal choice for displaying text on screen.

-How to Install Fonts on Android Devices?
+How to Install Fonts on iPhone and iPad Devices?

-6) Open Apps such as Word, number and select the font you have just installed to start typing in Sanskrit.
+5) Sanskrit font will now be successfully installed.
+Open Apps such as Word, number and select the font you have just installed to start typing in Sanskrit.

 Frequently Asked Questions